 We’ve found that Outdoor Research products generally are middle-of-the-pack in terms of build quality, but the Transcendent Hoody is holding up impressively well.
 After almost a full year of regular use—which has included everything from backcountry skiing to van-building projects in my garage—the jacket has shown very little wear.
 While the 20-denier shell fabric initially gave me pause, it remains free of any rips or tears.
 After careful inspection, there isn’t a seam out of place and the zippers continue to operate smoothly without issue.
 However, as mentioned above, the down has shifted significantly and lost some of its loft.
 And the jacket does seem to collect dirt and grime a bit easier than others I’ve worn, and particularly around the cuffs, but washing is relatively straightforward (we recommend using a gentle wash cycle and throwing tennis balls in the dryer to fluff it back up).

 Outdoor Research describes the Transcendent’s fit as “standard,” and I agree with that designation.
 All told, the men’s size medium fits true to size (for reference, I’m 5’9” and 160 pounds) and provides just enough room for a midweight layer underneath, without feeling overly baggy with just a t-shirt on.
 That said, those who want to wear a shell over the Transcendent may need to look elsewhere—I found it to be too bulky.
 While it’s certainly possible to layer overtop (I was able to add my large ski shell), mobility became restricted and it generally was uncomfortable.
-If you’re searching for a warm puffy to serve as an occasional midlayer, I recommend checking out The North Face Sierra Peak or Arc’teryx Cerium LT Hoody, both of which have trimmer fits.
+If you’re searching for a warm puffy to serve as an occasional midlayer, I recommend checking out the Arc’teryx Cerium LT Hoody, which has a noticeably trimmer fit.

 Other Versions of the Outdoor Research Transcendent